Lecture Capture: Some Educators Prefer to be Heard… And Not Seen

 The increased desire for academic teaching staff in HE (and perhaps in other education sectors) to engage with technology for teaching and learning is in principal good news, as enhancing learning through technology (ELT) offers some exciting spaces in which education can undergo innovation and evolution and allow us to explore and establish new educational models.
 However, the demand for creating technology enhanced learning ‘things’ is not always based on a robust pedagogic imperative but can tend towards that of using technology for technology’s sake.

 There is a danger that if we do not confront the use of technology in education with a critical pedagogic eye at the point of local inception (that is, when we as individual educators decide that we want to use a specific technology or technologies for teaching and enhancing student learning) we may simply establish practices in which our pedagogic energies (the time we invest in the development of educational things) are invested in the production of technology-driven learning objects that have no real educational value — and that do not fully exploit the innovative developmental potentials, and the means to directly enhance teaching and learning that ELT can offer.

 Dr. Weale’s insights originally appeared in East Midlands Learning Technologists’ Group.

 Whether you’re capturing your lectures with complete video or audio alone, Panopto can help.
-Request a demo to find out more about how other institutions are using our system record classroom sessions, or sign up for a free 30-day trial.
+Request a demo to find out more about how other institutions are using our system record classroom sessions, or sign up for a free trial.